mwu-at-work/insightconnect-plugins/plugins/typo_squatter/help.md

 #### Score Domain

-This action is used to get phishing score for domain. score > 90: very suspicious, > 65 likely phishing.
+This action is used to get phishing score for a domain.
+Scores over 65 should be considered likely phishing attempts with scores over 90 being very suspicious.

 ##### Input